*The Best Playing Hard Tip On The Market!*

 In recent years there has been a move towards laminated tips by players searching for more consistency and an ability for the tip to hold shape better.

-Unfortunately, these features may indeed be commonly be found on laminated tips, but the downside is that they are usually way too hard, lack feel/response, tend to break/delaminate, and often cause miscues.
+Unfortunately, although these features may be found on laminated tips, the downside is that they are usually way too hard, lack feel/response, tend to break/delaminate, and often cause miscues.
 I don't think that's good, do you?

 So, I set out to make a 'hard' tip that possesses the consistency of a laminated tip, but the playability of a high quality pressed tip.